boatmeme/grails-random/README.md

 ***
 ### draw

-Draws a random object from the provided list returns the object that was drawn
+Draws a random object from the provided list and returns the object that was drawn

 _Parameters_